 One of the best things you can do when you notice your partner’s anxiety intensifying is to avoid becoming reactive and stressed out yourself.

 Experiment with yoga or try a progressive muscle relaxation exercise.
 Simple meditation practices can work wonders in reducing anxiety, too.
-For example, imagine overwhelming and anxious thoughts as separate from you, like a parade or a storm passing over you.
+For instance, imagine overwhelming and anxious thoughts as separate from you, like a parade or a storm passing over you.

 6. Don't absorb all their stressors or sacrifice your own support systems